Dun Skipper

 Colors

-Uniform dark chocolate brown to blackish; males have a black scent patch (stigma) on the forewing; females have two small, pale spots on the forewing.
+Uniform dark chocolate brown; males have a thin black scent patch (stigma); females feature two small, translucent white dots on the forewing.

 Key Features